LIMON100/Deploy-ML/Maixduino/readme.md

     pip install axelerate==0.7.0

     git clone -b legacy-yolov2 https://github.com/AIWintermuteAI/aXeleRate.git

+If pip install cannot install axelerate with brach "legacy-yolov2" then copy all files inside the axelerate->axelerate and paste it where the axelerate installed.

 Go to config folder and choose one json file and change the image train +val directory